Free Financial Advice in NZ: A Guide on Where To Find It

 If you’re looking for free financial advice, there are several possible options that may be appropriate.
 Your choice will depend on your life stage, the product or area you need help with and the urgency of your situation.
 There are also some key potential issues to be aware of when receiving free advice from these sources.

-You can get face-to-face help with your household and personal finances in NZ from a financial mentor (sometimes known as a budget advisor).
+You can get face-to-face help with your household and personal finances in NZ from a financial advisor (sometimes known as a budget advisor).
 A financial mentor can help you:

 • Deal with your immediate money problems